Marla Berkowitz

 Marla Berkowitz is an American Sign Language (ASL) interpreter.
-She is the only ASL Certified Deaf Interpreter in the US state of Ohio.
+Berkowitz is the only ASL Certified Deaf Interpreter in the US state of Ohio.
 During the 2020 coronavirus pandemic, she became known because of her interpretation of Ohio governor Mike DeWine's daily press conferences.

 Early life and education

-Berkowitz was raised in a Conservative Jewish household in Rockville Center on Long Island.
+Berkowitz was raised in a Conservative Jewish household in Rockville Centre, New York on Long Island.
 She is the only deaf member of her family.
 She has described herself as growing up "passing as a hearing-identified person".

 She learned fingerspelling from her hearing mother, who had learned it from Berkowitz's teachers at the Lexington School for the Deaf in Queens.
 She learned ASL from classmates who were growing up in Deaf families.
 She has said that some of her teachers were not fluent in ASL and that her classmates would sometimes ask her to interpret.
 When she was 15, she joined a club for Deaf teens and learned more ASL from other club members who were also from Deaf families.

 Berkowitz has master's degrees in Deaf studies from New York University and in Jewish studies from the Jewish Theological Seminary.
 She was the first Deaf Wexner Fellow and the first Deaf student to attend the Jewish Theological Seminary's Davis School.